• Skip to main content

 This Gà Xào Sả Ớt recipe is the Spicy Lemongrass Chicken recipe that everyone needs in their back pocket.
 If you want something super quick and outright sensational, you’ve found it right here!

-There is nothing more satisfying than throwing marinated meat on the wok, hearing it sizzle and KNOWING that the end result will be a plate of gorgeously golden wings smothered in a spicy lemongrass coating.
+There’s nothing more satisfying than throwing marinated meat on the wok, hearing it sizzle and KNOWING that the end result will be a plate of gorgeously golden wings smothered in a spicy lemongrass coating.

 And if you leave it on the heat for just a tad longer, you’ll be rewarded with beautifully charred bits that taste like pure flavor bombs.
+And they’re UNBELIEVABLE with rice.

 Why this recipe works